Dave Gettleman out as Giants GM, says he is retiring

 The offensive line lost left guard Shane Lemieux (knee) and center Nick Gates (broken leg) in the first two weeks of the season.
 Golladay didn’t catch a TD pass all season.
 Toney missed seven games with an assortment of injuries and Jones missed the final six games with a neck injury.
 Defensively, inside linebacker Blake Martinez and safety Jabrill Peppers were lost to ACL injuries.

-Despite strong play by the defense, the result was four wins, the team’s lowest total since a 3-13 mark in 2017 led to the firing of coach Ben McAdoo and two-time Super Bowl- winning GM Jerry Reese early in December.
+The team’s four wins were its fewest since a 3-13 mark in 2017 led to the firing of coach Ben McAdoo and two-time Super Bowl- winning GM Jerry Reese early in December.

-Those firings also came in response to the unpopular decision by those men to bench two-time Super Bowl MVP Eli Manning for a game against the Raiders, ending his streak of consecutive starts at 210.

-Mara and Tisch wanted a veteran with a proven track record and they decided the then-66-year-old Gettleman fit.
-He had been a part of seven Super Bowl teams, including three winners.
-He was with Buffalo in 1990 and 1991; Denver in 1997; the Giants in 2000, 2007 and 2011; and the Panthers in 2015.
-The Broncos and the 2007 and 2011 Giants won the championship.
-Gettleman has been associated with 16 playoff teams in his NFL career.
+Mara and Tisch wanted a veteran with a proven track record and decided the then-66-year-old Gettleman fit.
+He had been a part of seven Super Bowl teams, including three winners: the Broncos in 1997, the Giants in 2007 and ’11.

-He has been questioned about many of his moves.
-Hiring Pat Shurmur (9-23) as head coach in 2018 was a bust that lasted only two seasons.
+Gettleman has been questioned about many of his moves.
+Hiring Pat Shurmur (9-23) as head coach in 2018 was a bust that lasted two seasons.
 Drafting Jones with the sixth pick overall in 2019 is still a major question mark considering Jones’ inconsistency.

-Gettleman, who dealt with leukemia in his first season, also knew what was wrong with the Giants.
-They had been plagued by bad offensive lines and low-scoring offense.
-In his initial news conference as GM, he said he wanted some “hog mollies” to pave the road and protect the quarterbacks — and he went after some.

 He did bulk up the offense in his tenure.
 He drafted running back Saquon Barkley with the second pick overall in 2018, and Barkley went on to be the NFL Offensive Rookie of the Year.
 Jones came the following year.
 Left tackle Andrew Thomas was grabbed with the fourth pick overall in 2020, a draft that also landed Lemieux.